boring-school-work/text2speech-gui/README.md

 # text2speech-gui
-Convert text to speech in python
+A school project work - Convert text to speech in python

 ## Running on your local machine